-To meet the needs of students entering the University with Course Code S or R on Math Placement Test, or with credit for 050.
+To meet the needs of students entering the University with Course Code S on Math Placement Test, or with credit for 050.
+In addition, students placing at Course Code R and who need Math 130, must take 075 or 104 prior to enrolling in 130.
 Completion of Math 075 is required for entry into numerous degree granting colleges; however, credit for 075 will not count toward graduation in any degree granting program.
 It is designed for students continuing in Math 105, 116, or 130.